alan-turing-institute/data-safe-haven/docs/how_to_guides/README.md

+# How to guides

+Our how-to guides are recipes that take you through the steps involved in deploying or managing an aspect of the Safe Haven.

+They are more advanced than tutorials and assume some basic knowledge of how our Safe Havens work.

 ## Deploying a Data Safe Haven

 We provide deployment scripts and detailed deployment guides to allow you to deploy your own independent instance of our Safe Haven on your own Azure tenant.
 Code is in the `deployment` folder of this repository.